Characterisation of the MUSIC ASIC for large-area silicon photomultipliers for gamma-ray astronomy: LCT5 pulse shapes, photoelectron spectra, and linearity measurements with the MUSIC high gain channel

 The amplitude and the charge are extracted from the previous pulses and are plotted as a function of the bias voltage of the LED for the HG channel.
 This is shown in figure \ref{fig:amp_charge_nocalib_calibLED}.
+In order to describe the saturation using meaningful physical quantities, the LED needs to be calibrated, i.e. the amount of light emitted by the LED, and later detected by the SiPM, should be characterized as a function of the bias voltage applied to the LED.
 The relationship between the bias voltage of the LED and the real light level is determined by calibrating the LED.
 The gain for both amplitude and charge is determined by fitting the multi-photoelectron spectrum, which allows conversion of amplitude and charge into a number of photoelectrons corrected for optical crosstalk.
 The gains obtained from the spectra are 112.08~mV$\cdot$ns for the charge and 3.4771~mV for the amplitude.
 Combining these gains with the curves shown in Figure~\ref{fig:amp_charge_nocalib_calibLED} leads to the number of photoelectrons versus the LED bias voltage for both charge and amplitude.
 The curve obtained for the charge is shown in Figure~\ref{fig:amp_charge_nocalib_calibLED}-left, where the number of photoelectrons has been converted to a number of photons by accounting for the 36\% PDE (at $\lambda$\textsubscript{LED}=525~nm) and for the 8\% optical crosstalk.
 The non-saturated part of this curve, which ranges up to 1.55~V, is fitted using a 4-degree polynomial function (which reproduces the LED behavior) in order to extract a relation between the number of photons emitted by the LED and its bias voltage.

-To account for the geometrical saturation due to the limited number of micro-cells in the sensor ($N_{cells}$=3584), the 4-degree polynomial fit has to be convoluted with the following relation between the number of fired cells $N_f$ and that of photons $N_\gamma$:
+To account for the geometrical saturation due to the limited number of micro-cells in the sensor ($N_{cells}$=3584), the 4-degree polynomial fit has to be convoluted with relation \eqref{eq:geom_satu}, which expresses the number of fired cells $N_f$ as a function of the number of photons $N_\gamma$ \cite{D_Renker_2009, Barral2004}:

 where $N_{cells}$ is the number of micro-cells, PDE is the photodetection efficiency at the LED wavelength, and $\mu$ is the crosstalk probability.